-Non-cash fringe benefits should ideally be reported on a paycheck where the employee has regular wages to offset the taxes on the fringe benefit items.
+Non-cash fringe benefits should ideally be reported on a payroll payment where the employee has regular wages to offset the taxes on the fringe benefit items.

 Any fringe benefit you provide is taxable and must be included in the recipient's pay unless the law specifically excludes it.

 The recipient's pay must include the amount by which the value of a fringe benefit is more than the sum of the following amounts:

 - Any amount the law excludes from pay

 - Any amount the recipient paid for the benefit

 Fringe benefits valuation rules

 You must use the general valuation rule to determine the value of most fringe benefits.
 Under this rule, the value of a fringe benefit is its fair market value.

 The fair market value of a fringe benefit is the amount an employee would have to pay a third party in an arm's-length transaction to buy or lease the benefit.

 This amount is determined on the basis of all the facts and circumstances.
 The fair market value of the benefit isn't based on the amount the employee considers to be the value of the fringe benefit, nor the cost you incur to provide the benefit.